-- Consensus is reached by all present regarding the score awarded for each individual criterion. - Final evaluation occurs by reaching a consensus about a final score for the effectiveness of the mastery of the teaching skill in focus.
+- \Consensus is reached by all present regarding the score awarded for each individual criterion. - \Final evaluation occurs by reaching a consensus about a final score for the effectiveness of the mastery of the teaching skill in focus.

-Coding the micro-lesson usually takes more time than is provided in the normal microteaching situation.
-Therefore, the students usually are given the opportunity at another time to code, decode, interpret and write a report on their lessons.
-The observation instrument offers further detailed feedback for the student about his execution of the particular teaching skill.
+Coding the microlesson usually takes more time than is provided in the normal microteaching situation.
+Therefore, the students usually are given an opportunity at another time to code, decode, interpret and write a report on their lessons.
+The observation instrument offers further detailed feedback for the student about execution of the particular teaching skill.

-The total amount of time for a micro-lesson session (that only includes presenting, feedback and evaluation) is viewed more or less as follows:
+The total amount of time for a microlesson session (which only includes presenting, feedback and evaluation) is viewed more or less as follows:

-Presentation of micro-lesson: approx. 10 minutes Only the replay of the lesson: approx. 10 minutes approx. 10 minutes Feedback and evaluation:

-Total time per student: approx. 30 minutes
+Presentation of micro-lesson: approx. 10 minutes Only the replay of the lesson: approx. 10 minutes Feedback and evaluation: approx. 10 minutes Total time per student: approx. 30 minutes